Shamie Iszuan

-Nur Shamie Iszuan bin Amin (born 10 September 1995) is a Malaysian professional footballer who plays as a right midfielder for Malaysia Super League side Kuching City and the Malaysia national team.
+Nur Shamie Iszuan bin Amin (born 10 September 1995) is a Malaysian professional footballer who plays as a right midfielder for Malaysian Super League club Kuching City, and the Malaysia national team.

 Club career

 Sri Pahang

 On 10 November 2022, Shamie signed a two-year contract with Sri Pahang.

 Kuching City

 In February 2024, Shamie signed a contract with Malaysia Super League club Kuching City.

+Penang

+On 10 January 2026, Shamie signed for Malaysia Super League club Penang after leaving Kuching City.